jovanrumetor/be-challenge/README.md

 Follow these steps to run and test this application.

-1. first clone this repository
+1. first clone this repository branch development or unrar rar named "be-test" that in this repository.
-2. npm install to install all the necessary modules
+2. NPM INSTALL to install all the necessary modules
 3. Open PGADMIN for postgresql

   3.1 Create database with this command: